ThinkDataEd/curriculum/docs/unit2/lesson18.md

 ###**Essential Concepts:**

 !!! note "Essential Concepts: "
-    z-scores offer us a way to measure how extreme a value is, regardless of the units of measurement.
+    Z-scores offer us a way to measure how extreme a value is, regardless of the units of measurement.
 Typically z-scores will range between -3 and +3, so values that are at or are more extreme than -3 or +3 standard deviations are considered extremely rare.

 ###**Lesson:**
 1. Ask students to recall what they remember about normal distributions.